-A new business and no sales.
-Or as I call it: the website launch trap.
+A new business and no website sales.
+Or, as I call it, the website launch trap.
 It’s a problem many entrepreneurs fall into: they spend time and money building their perfect website, fine-tuning their product offering, getting traffic, and then…..wait a minute.

 Where are my customers?